CoininDev/aquatunnel/README.md

 [sys/render.rs](https://github.com/CoininDev/aquatunnel/blob/ECSChunkSystem/src/sys/render.rs)

 ### For input:
-For detecting input, I wished a system that is really flexible, and could be easily change things, and I think I got it, it even can be used in my next projects!
+For detecting input, I wanted a highly flexible input system that would be easy to modify, and I think I’ve achieved that.
+It’s even reusable for future projects!
 That's how it works:
 There is the InputContext, which is the ECS resource that owns all the input information. it has: look and move directions (Vec2), currently active actions (HashSet), and the setup.